-Spondylolisthesis (spawn-dee-lo-LISS-tha-sis) is a condition of the spine in which one of the vertebrae slips forward or backward.
-The condition can be caused by a congenital defect the patient is born with, an injury or trauma, arthritic changes in the joints of the vertebra, or a bone defect.
+Spondylolisthesis (spawn-dee-lo-LISS-tha-sis) is a condition of the spine in which one of the vertebrae slips forward or backward, sometimes pressing on the spinal cord or nerve root.
+The condition most often occurs in the lower spine, but can also occur in the cervical spine.
+It can be caused by a congenital defect, an injury or trauma, arthritic changes in the joints of the vertebra, or a bone defect.

-- Back pain that is worse when moving or carrying things
+- Pain in the lower back or buttock that becomes worse when moving or carrying things

-- There may also be radiating pain in the leg that worsens with standing and is relieved with sitting.
+- Radiating pain in the leg that worsens when standing and relieved when sitting

 - Imaging, such as X-rays, CT scans or an MRI